chriswessels/meteor-deployment-manager/README.md

 ```

 You can generate a sample `deploy.json` file using the `--generate` command line argument.
 This will create a sample `deploy.json` file in the current working directory.
 You should customise it to match your requirements.

+##Contributions

+1. Fork this repository.
+1. Make your changes, ideally documenting your new code with in-context comments.
+1. Submit a pull request with a sane commit message.

+##License

+The code for this project is released under the MIT License.
+Please see the `LICENSE` file.